 Skin cancer is the most common form of cancer in the United States.
-More than 600,000 new cases are reported each year and the occurrence is rising faster than any other type of cancer.
-It has also been estimated that nearly half of all Americans that live to age 65 will develop skin cancer at least once.
-Please read on to learn more about different types of skin cancer, treatment, and reconstruction of skin cancer affected areas.
+There are reports of more than 600,000 new cases each year and the occurrence is rising faster than any other type of cancer.
+Estimates say that nearly half of all Americans that live to age 65 will develop skin cancer at least once.
+Please read on to learn more about different types of skin cancer, treatment, as well as reconstruction of skin.

 Causes of skin cancer

 The primary cause of skin cancer is ultraviolet radiation from the sun.
 Artificial forms of ultraviolet radiation such as sun lamps and tanning booths can also cause skin cancer.
 Many researchers believe that our quest for the perfect tan and the increase in outdoor activities have contributed to the alarming rise in the rate of skin cancers.

 It is important to realize that anyone can get skin cancer no matter what your skin type, race or age.
 Twenty percent of skin cancers occur in areas where sun doesn’t affect so much such as the chest, back, arms, legs and scalp.
 The face, however, remains the most common location for skin cancers.
 The risk of developing skin cancer is greater if:

 - Your skin is fair and freckles easily.